Fisheries & Water Quality Research

 Pierce Pond Watershed Trust (PPWT) is working with Maine Inland Fisheries & Wildlife (ME IF&W), the Maine Department of Environmental Protection (DEP), the Lake Stewards of Maine (LSM), and Cobb’s Camps to gather baseline information about Pierce Pond’s water quality and fishery.

-Pierce Pond Watershed Trust and the Maine Department of Inland Fisheries & Wildlife (MDIFW) are partnering on the project in which fisheries biologists, along with PPWT volunteers, are tagging brook trout with radio tags.
+Pierce Pond Watershed Trust is partnering with the Maine Department of Inland Fisheries & Wildlife (MDIFW), as well as Cobb’s Camps, on a research project in which fisheries biologists are tagging brook trout with radio tags.
 Then they will be following the tagged fish's travels with radio receivers all season, right through fall spawning.

-To accomplish the tagging, biologists are deploying five boats to catch 50 mature (14" and up) brook trout.
-The goal is 25 from Upper Pierce Pond and 25 from Middle and Lower Pierce Pond.
-Each boat will have a live well to hold fish for biologist pickup via radio contact.
-Biologists will then mildly sedate the fish to facilitate tagging.
-In addition to a monitor, every fish will receive a "floy" tag with a unique ID number and a link to an MDIFW web page that enables anglers to report information about their trout.
+To accomplish the tagging, volunteers fished out of boats with live wells to hold fish for biologist pickup via radio contact.
+Biologists then mildly sedated the fish to facilitate tagging, and returned them to the water as soon as possible.
+In addition to the radio tags, every fish received a "floy" or “flo” tag with a unique ID number and a link to an MDIFW web page that enables anglers to report information about their trout (see MDIFW sign in photo).

 The study will gather critical information about the Pierce Pond brook trout population's summer range, important thermal habitats, behaviors, and survival rates, as well as spawning locations and timing.
 Similar research conducted in other Maine lakes/ponds has generated invaluable fisheries-management information.